AtharvaMusale/AtharvaMusale.github.io/_posts/2021-07-19-Basics-Of-Deep-Learning.md

 There are 3 steps involved in training a single neuron network.

 * **Defining a loss function -**

 **L = ∑(i=1 to n) (y_i-yhat_i)^2 + regularization term**
 Here L is the loss function.
 This equation will be optimized while training the neural network.
+Here y_i is the true output for a particular input. y_hat is the predicted output for a particular input by a netowrk.
+Regularization term will be used to avoid overfitting, we will come across this concept in the later sections of this chapter.
+So this equation is taking a sum of squared difference between the actual output and the predicted outputs across all the sets of inputs in a dataset and then adding the regularization term to it.
+This whole equation is the loss function of a single neuron.
+(Here the yhat_i = f(w_i^T * x_i))

+* **Optimization Problem-**

+**w_opt = argmin ∑(i=1 to n) (y_i - f(w_i^T * x_i))^2 + regularization term**
+The goal of this optimization problem is to minimze this loss value.
+Lesser the loss, better would be neural network model's output will be.
+W_opt is the optmized value of the weights which will give the best results.

+* **Solving the optimization equation-**

+1. Initialization of w_i randomly.
+2. Calculating a partial derivatives of loss function w.r.t each of the weights
+3. w_i_{new} = w_i_{old}